Flashing firmware and device recovery

 $ cd tangara-companion

-$ cargo build --package tangara-cli
+$ cargo run --package tangara-cli

 tangara-cli 0.4.3